galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 Is it a scanned text?
 In that case, your text will not be machine-readable or searchable.
 In this case, you need to first perform optical character recognition (OCR) to properly use GROBID with your article.
-This is possible in Galaxy in various ways, you could, for example, use {% tool [Tesseract](toolshed.g2.bx.psu.edu/repos/iuc/tesseract/tesseract/5.5.2+galaxy4) %} on Galaxy an make your PDF machine readable.
+This is possible in Galaxy in various ways, you could, for example, use {% tool [Tesseract](toolshed.g2.bx.psu.edu/repos/iuc/tesseract/tesseract/5.5.2+galaxy4) %} on Galaxy and make your PDF machine readable.

 Once your article is ready, we can run GROBID on it.